Topic - Workflows

 I like using minifeed.net and indieblog.page/all to find new blogs.

-Drawing, processing my sketches, and writing about them
+Draw my sketches, process them, and write about them

 Lately, I've been drawing my sketches using Noteful on my iPad.
 I use this coloured dot grid I made for the SuperNote A5X as the background, and I have a landscape version as well.